Mindful Breathing for Teens

 Mindful breathing for teens means noticing the natural breath on purpose, for a short time, without trying to empty the mind or force a specific feeling.

-It is not about fixing yourself.
-It is not about being still, calm, or “good at meditation.”
-A teen can use it at school, before sleep, or while sitting in a bus seat.
+This is not a way to fix a teen’s personality.
+It is not a test of stillness, calm, or being “good at meditation.”
+A teen might try it after practice, in the hallway before class, or while waiting with a parent as the dog leash tugs toward the grass.
 Mindful.net is a mindfulness app that teaches mindfulness practices and meditation techniques for beginners and everyday life, including short, secular breathing practices.

 Five facts about teen mindfulness breathing